Castlevania (1999 video game): Development

 Castlevania made its first public appearance in the form of a "sneak peek" at the April 1997 Tokyo Game Show, under the title Castlevania 64.
 Later in development at Konami Computer Entertainment Kobe (KCEK), it became known as Dracula 3D.
 United States news media referred to the game by this title as well as Dracula 64.
-When the English name was revealed to be simply Castlevania, fans and media alike nicknamed it Castlevania 64 to differentiate it from previous games bearing the same title.

 In September 1997, the game was approximately 10% finished and was 20% complete in February 1998.
 In October 1998 the game was again featured at the Tokyo Game Show; several levels were playable and the game was a hit with the crowd.
 Later that month, it was revealed that KCEK decided to drop two of the planned four characters from the game "in favor of focusing the programming team's development efforts and moving completion of the game forward."
 One of the dropped characters was Cornell, a werewolf who uses close-range martial arts.
 Cornell would become a player character in Castlevania: Legacy of Darkness.
 Also dropped as the team became aware of how time-consuming development would be were plans for a fighting game-style multiplayer mode.

 In January 1999 a Japanese release date was set for March 4, 1999 and Castlevania won the "Game of the Month" award at IGN.
 On the 18th, it was announced that the U.S. release date for the game would be January 26, 1999.
-On that date, the game shipped as planned and was available the day after at a MSRP of $49.95.
+On that date, the game shipped as planned.
+The Japanese version was released on March 11, 1999.

 The character design and artwork was created by Yasuomi Umetsu in an anime style.

 Architecture in the game is predominantly inspired by French castles: The Villa's exterior is based on the western façade of the Château d'Azay-le-Rideau in France's Loire Valley, while its interior entrance hall is based on the Grand Hall in the Lancaster House (a mansion in London).
 The Villa's plantings and hedge maze were inspired by the formal gardens at the Château de Villandry.
 Dracula's castle drew inspiration from the famous Mont Saint-Michel on the coast of Normandy.

 Several elements of the game were designed to allude to past Castlevania titles: Carrie's alternate costume is an homage to Maria Renard's dress in Castlevania: Rondo of Blood, Reinhardt's alternate costume is an homage to Simon Belmont's outfit in the first Castlevania, and the Behemoth boss in the Castle Center can be crippled, a reference to the crawling Behemoth first featured in Rondo of Blood.